Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 ++ Practical Tips for Zanzibar

-• Taxis and local shops often don’t; carry cash in Tanzanian shillings.
+Taxis and local shops often don't, so carry cash in Tanzanian shillings.

-• USD is widely accepted, but prices are usually better when paying in the local currency.
+USD is widely accepted but prices are usually better when paying in local currency.

-• Renting a car is possible, but I wouldn’t really recommend it.
+Renting a car is possible but I wouldn't recommend it.
 Police stops are frequent and often arbitrary.

-• Pro tip: Get one reliable driver’s WhatsApp and use them throughout your stay.
+Get one reliable driver's WhatsApp number and use them throughout your stay.

-• Split your time: 4 days in Nungwi (for beaches), 2-3 in Stone Town (for culture and daytrip excursions).
+Split your time: 4 days in Nungwi for beaches, 2 to 3 days in Stone Town for culture and day trip excursions.